Abdirahman101/DevOps-Learning---Terraform/README.md

 The infrastructure you have, tracked by Terraform after apply.

 - Terraform uses the state file to compare what you want vs. what you have:

-a.
-If they match ➔ No changes on terraform apply.
+- If they match ➔ No changes on terraform apply.
-b.
-If they differ ➔ Terraform applies only what’s needed to match your config.
+- If they differ ➔ Terraform applies only what’s needed to match your config.

 ---